 This post may contain affiliate links.
 By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
+See my disclaimer for more information.
 This allows me to keep the site up to date and expand on resources.
-Thanks for reading!

-An Intro to 5 de Diciembre Puerto Vallarta
+About 5 de Diciembre Puerto Vallarta

-For those looking for “peace and quiet” (if there is such a thing in Mexico), then 5 de Diciembre is probably not the neighborhood for you.
+For those looking for “peace and quiet” (if there is such a thing in Mexico), 5 de Diciembre is probably not the neighborhood for you.

 Roosters crow, dogs bark, fireworks blast, and the music blares from the seemingly neverending fiestas.
 Bring earplugs if you decide to stay here…

-5 de diciembre Puerto Vallarta
+aerial view of streets and houses in 5 de diciembre Puerto Vallarta

-An aerial view of the ‘hood.
 Photo by Sasha Savinov

-5D is a great place to stay if you want to experience a more authentic Puerto Vallarta than the Romantic Zone and is a popular home base for digital nomads.
+5 de Diciembre is a great place to stay if you want to experience a more authentic Puerto Vallarta than the Romantic Zone and is a popular home base for digital nomads.
 Plus, it’s just a short 10 peso bus ride there if you want to go out on the town.

 Depending on where you stay, you might get views of both.
 Check out a tour of our place where we lived for a few seasons to get a taste of what life is like in 5D: